 The Remote-Open Detector (ROD) function issues a trip signal when the remote breaker opens during an unbalanced internal fault.
 This function detects that the remote breaker has opened by recognizing charging current on one or more phases following opening of the remote breaker.
-As shown in the functional logic diagrams of Figures 1-1, 1-2, 1-3, 1-4, and 1-5, the ROD output trips via OR8, AND10, OR13, AND13, OR35, and AND35.
-The Remote-Open Detector will not operate when a balanced three-phase fault is present, and ROD is automatically removed from service (SELROD = NO) when single-pole tripping is selected (TRPMODE = 1 or 2).
+As shown in the functional logic diagrams of Figures 1-1, 1-2, 1-3, 1-4, and 1-5, the ROD output trips via OR8, AND10, OR13, AND13, OR7, and AND7.
+The Remote-Open Detector will not operate when a balanced three-phase fault is present.